 The Department of Medicine is pleased to support the UW School of Medicine and Public Health (SMPH) Shapiro Summer Research Program.
 The program is designed to educate students about the process of scientific research and to develop skills in research study design, methodology, statistical analysis and presentation of findings.

-The program provides opportunities for medical students to play an active, full-time role in a research project under the mentorship of department faculty for 8 to 10 weeks during the summer.
+The program provides opportunities for medical students between their M1 and M2 years to play an active, full-time role in a research project under the mentorship of department faculty for 8 to 10 weeks during the summer.
 Hypothesis-driven projects in basic science, clinical, translational, health services, population/public health or global health are eligible projects.

 The Herman and Gwendolyn Shapiro Foundation provides matching funds to cover 50% of the students' stipends and expenses.
 The department would like to fund as many applications as possible that meet the basic expectations outlined below.
 Faculty submitting projects not meeting these criteria will be asked to sponsor the student with other sources of funding (e.g., grants, discretionary funds, etc.).